 Is it legal to open an offshore account?

 Thanks to Hollywood depictions of offshore banking, as well as the recent Panama Papers; the question of legality as pertains to offshore banking is sure to come across nearly every client’s mind at some point.
-Simply put, yes, it is legal to open up a bank account.
+Simply put, yes, it is legal to open an offshore bank account.
 The key is being sure that you make all necessary disclosures to your country of residence and possibly your home country.
 The potential illegality of offshore banking arises when people take advantage of the confidentiality that it can provide in order to hide assets or hide income from the tax office- or in the case of the Panama Papers, politicians hiding their side dealings.
 It is however worth noting that any foreigners living in Japan for less than 5 out of the previous 10 years are not taxable on foreign earned income not remitted to Japan (the five year rule).
 In addition, it is not required to report foreign assets under 50 Million JPY or currency equivalent in total value.
 So long as you follow the simple rules related to reporting and fulfill any tax obligations, you are free to enjoy all the benefits of offshore banking.

 Key benefits of opening an offshore account: